Cosmographic Footprints of Dynamical Dark Energy

-Beyond $q(z)$ and $Om(z)$, further cosmographic parameters such as $H(z)$ and $j(z)$ also show systematic departures from $\Lambda$CDM, consistently pointing toward dynamical DE.
-In particular, by constraining the expansion rate at different pivot redshifts, our methodology indicates a preference for a faster expansion at $z\gtrsim0.3$, about $2$ km/s/Mpc above the $\Lambda$CDM prediction, while coming into closer agreement at lower redshift ($z\lesssim0.3$).
-Similarly, our constraints on $j(z)$ reveal significant departures from the $\Lambda$CDM identity $j(z)\equiv 1$, see Fig.~\ref{fig:2}.
-A more detailed discussion of these results is presented in the \hyperref[section:C]{Supplementary Material, \S~III}.
 Overall, the cosmographic reconstructions at multiple pivots are consistently better matched by simple dynamical DE models such as CPL, providing an additional and independent indication of DE dynamics and offering a clear, model-independent guideline for building more successful theoretical scenarios to interpret current data.